Know more about the disconnection issues that happen between Smart Protection Server and Deep Security.

 - For Anti-malware, Deep Security is dependent on the AMSP component to determine if the Smart Protection Server can be detected.
 If a file is being scanned, AMSP may try to connect to the Smart Protection Server.
 If AMSP is unable to connect to SPS, then it raises an internal event that the Deep Security Agent receives and uses to mark the server as suspect.

 Deep Security tries to connect to each suspect server (as there may be multiple in the case of local Smart Protection Servers) every five minutes and waits for five seconds for the connection to complete.
-If DS does not get a connection within five seconds, then it will try again for two more times (total of three tries).
+If Deep Security does not get a connection within five seconds, then it will try again for two more times (total of three tries).
 If it still cannot connect to any of the servers, it marks the server as disconnected and reports to DSM that the specific SPS is disconnected from Smart Scan.

 Deep Security will then try again every five minutes and recheck all those servers marked as disconnected.
 If the server gets reconnected, then DSA will notify the Deep Security Manager and a Smart Protection Server Connected event will be returned.